guikarai/ELK-CPACF/part2.md

-## 1. Cloning the CPACF-ELK github repository
+## 1. Cloning the ELK-CPACF github repository

 First of all, let's install the lab required components and their dependencies in your LinuxONE Linux guest.
 Please issue the following command:
 ```